-Will my data or samples be used for future research?
+3 Will my data or samples be used for future research?

-When you agree to take part in Octopus, the information about your health and care may be provided to researchers running other research studies in this organisation, the MS Register and in other organisations.
+When you agree to take part in PLATYPUS, the information about your health and care may be provided to researchers running other research studies at Griffith University, and in other organisations.
 This data will be anonymised so we will not share information with others that can identify you.
 The information will only be used for the purpose of health and care research and cannot be used to contact you or to affect your care.

-These organisations may be universities, NHS organisations or companies involved in health and care research in this country or abroad.
-Your information and samples will only be used by organisations and researchers to conduct research in accordance with relevant legislation, ethics, and NHS research policy requirements.
+These organisations may be universities, medical organisations/hospitals, or companies involved in health and care research in this country or abroad.
+Your information and samples will only be used by organisations and researchers to conduct research in accordance with relevant legal and ethical research policy requirements.